 - 4 cups chopped romaine lettuce

-- 1 chicken breast, shredded
+- 1 chicken breast shredded

-- 2 green onions, chopped (optional)
+- 2 green onions chopped (optional)

-- ¼ cup sliced almonds, toasted lightly
+- 1/4 cup sliced almonds toasted lightly

-- 1 tablespoon sesame seeds
+- 1 tbsp sesame seeds

-- 2 cups cooked pasta noodles, cooled
+- 2 cups pasta noodles cooked and cooled

 - Heat canola oil in a skillet over medium heat.
 When oil starts to shimmer, fry wonton skins in small batches for about 30 seconds or until they are lightly browned.
 Place on a paper towel to drain.